zanderlewis/beta-evolve/README.md

 # Beta Evolve
 A dual-AI collaborative programming system that uses two specialized AI agents to iteratively solve complex programming problems.
 Beta Evolve combines the speed of rapid prototyping with the depth of analytical reasoning to generate high-quality, robust C code solutions.

-It is designed to create files from scratch that solve real-world problems, mathematical challenges, or algorithmic tasks, with a focus on error handling, optimization, and comprehensive testing.
+It is designed to both create files from scratch and evolve existing code to solve real-world problems, mathematical challenges, or algorithmic tasks, with a focus on error handling, optimization, and comprehensive testing.

 ## Overview
 Beta Evolve employs a novel two-agent approach to code generation: